 Rowland Sinclair is an artist and a gentleman.
 In Australia’s 1930s, the Sinclair name is respectable and influential, yet the youngest son Rowland - an artist - has a talent for scandal.

-Even with the unemployed lining the streets, Rowland lives in a sheltered world... of wealth, culture & impeccable tailoring with the family fortune indulging his artistic passions & friends… a poet, a painter & a brazen sculptress.
+Even with the unemployed lining the streets, Rowland's sheltered world is one of exorbitant wealth, culture and impeccable tailoring.
+He relies on the Sinclair fortune to indulge his artistic passions and friends... a poet, a painter and a brazen sculptress.

 *Shortlisted for Commonwealth Writers' Prize for Best First Book

 Download Media Kit and Images

 “[Gentill] writes as though she were born to it: gracefully, with a sharp eye for details in characterization and dialogue, and with an ability to keep us guessing about where, exactly, the story is headed.
 As series-launching novels go, this one is especially successful… And Sinclair himself is a delight: wining us over completely and making us feel as though he’s an old friend.”